stamp 202504131005

 - Such a generalised statement is that Y and Z generations didn’t learn to wait.
 3b1a-gen-y-and-z-did-not-learn-to-wait

 - Crafting alternative labels can be a way of solving problems, finding new ways.
-See the GRSM label replacing the LGBTQ label.

 - Switching my personal story, my focus from one meaning of my name to another (from “good and respectful” to “euthymia”) a helpful thing for me.